ayushmalikofficial/AU-July-2020/.Net_Delegates_and_Event_Handlers-Morning/Readme.md

 ## CallBack.cs ##
 This file contains a class named CallBack.
 This class provides the solution for Question 3 of the assignment.
 There are 3 functions in the program: Greeting(), DisplayMessage() and FunctionCall().
-A delegate is associated with function Greeting() which is further passed as a parameter to function DisplayMessage().
+A delegate is associated with function Greeting(), which is further passed as a parameter to function DisplayMessage().
 FunctionCall() creates the delegate and calls function DisplayMessage() with the delegate as one of its parameters.
 FunctionCall()is called in Main().